December 01, 2025

 It is important that there are controls in place to ensure that the autoclave treats waste as intended.
 Companies must follow the manufacturer’s instructions for installation, operation, cleaning and preventive maintenance of the sterilization equipment.
 Autoclaves must be validated which includes running a cycle and performing spore tests to confirm all waste is properly disinfected.
 Dual species spores, called Geobacillus stearothermophilus, are used to test the efficacy of its autoclaving process and to validate the appropriate settings.
 Due to the bacteria's high resistance to heat, it serves as a good indicator of microbial life after a steam cycle.
 Once validated, the approved parameters are programmed into the control system.
 After this takes place, those parameters cannot be changed, except by going through the validation process again.
 Between each cycle, the operator confirms that each cycle ran properly and records this information in a daily log.

-Learn more about Stericycle’s approach to medical waste processing, and how Stericycle’s biomedical waste disposal program can help you ensure compliance.
+Learn more about Stericycle’s approach to medical waste processing and how Stericycle’s biomedical waste disposal program can help you ensure compliance.